 Indeed, Macdonald's Q&A makes for a jaw-dropping and deeply frustrating read.
 In it, amongst other things, he says he's "happy the #MeToo movement has slowed down a little bit."
 On job losses related to the movement, he says, "That's not healthy—that there is no forgiveness," and that "the victims didn't have to" lose "everything in a day" the way that their famous abusers have.

-The level of offense and upset the interview has caused is entirely understandable, but there is a silver lining to this whole sorry story.
-What Macdonald has just given us is the insight we've been waiting for about why powerful men have allowed so much horror to go on for so long, and just how much they fundamentally don't understand what everyone else deals with.
+That people are upset over the interview is entirely understandable, but there is a silver lining to this whole sorry story.
+What Macdonald has just given us is the insight we've been waiting for about why powerful men have turned a blind eye to so much awful, for so long, and just how much they fundamentally don't understand what everyone else deals with.

 At January's Golden Globes, despite a room full of women wearing black and dedicating the entire night to speaking out about #TimesUp, the vast majority of male attendees (even the ones accepting awards for playing domestic abusers) stayed silent on the subject.
 It was impossible not to wonder what they were all so afraid of.